Marguerite MacIntyre

 Marguerite MacIntyre is an American actress, writer and producer.
-She is known for her role as Elizabeth Forbes in The Vampire Diaries (2009-2017) and as Miss Rhode Island in the 1994 Seinfeld episode The Chaperone.
+She is known for her role as Nicole Trager in Kyle XY, Elizabeth Forbes in The Vampire Diaries (2009–2017) and as Miss Rhode Island in the 1994 Seinfeld episode "The Chaperone".

 Biography

 She has also appeared in Broadway or Off-Broadway productions of Jane Eyre, City of Angels, No Way to Treat a Lady, Annie Warbucks, Weird Romance, and Mata Hari.